PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Eh, nevermind.
 It's a long story.
 It doesn't really work that well for me, but, as I always say, you can never have too much light or too much water."
 Boltac reached down and grabbed the lamp by it's handle.
 As he held it up, it blazed forth with a clear brilliant light that filled the room as if the sun had been harnessed and dragged into the bowels of the earth.

 Samga hissed and averted his eyes.
-Rattick, closed his eyes to protect his night vision, but otherwise. stayed absolutely motionless, realizing that he was completely exposed.
+Rattick, covered his eyes to protect his night vision, but otherwise. stayed absolutely motionless.
+For an instant, he was completely exposed, but there was nothing to be done for it.

 Boltac said, "Holy crap," and dropped the lamp.
-It gradually fade away.
-Leaving a confused Boltac standing over it, rubbing his eyes to try and get rid of the spots the brilliance had left.
+It light gradually faded away.
+Leaving a confused Boltac standing over it, rubbing his eyes and trying and get rid of the spots the brilliance had left in them.
 As the Orcs began to wake up, Boltac said, "I don't understand.
 I mean, I'm not a hero."

 "We must go," said Samga.

 Boltac grabbed the remnants of Themistre's Bag of Holding and wrapped them around the lamp handle.
-He picked it up and was relieved that it did not light.
-As he held it, he moved the burlap so that it covered the motto carved into the metal.
+This time, when he picked it up, It did not light.
+He flipped a loose end of the burlap so that it covered the motto carved into the metal.
 "Burns with the flame of a true heart," he muttered, "En-henh."

 One of the slow-to-rise Orcs saw them go.
-He cried, "Hork!" but it was a half-hearted protest at best.
+The creature cried, "Hork!" but it was a half-hearted protest at best.
 The gold hung heavy in his belly and he struggled to rise.

 Rattick slipped out of the shadows.
 How had Boltac survived?
 And where was he headed now?
 Rattick sensed chaos.
 And where chaos rode, there were always plenty spoils for the taking.
 He followed the merchant and his unlikely guide from a distance.